-- (1) This subsection applies to the H-O district and other sites that have been designated as heritage preservation sites. - (2) Prior to the issuance of a zoning certificate, the applicant shall apply for, and receive, a Certificate of Appropriateness for the sign. - (3) The Historic Preservation Commission reserves the right to address businesses that are not in compliance with the guidelines of the district or for failure to apply for a permit. - (4) Existing non-complying signage will be brought into compliance upon receipt of any application to the Historic Preservation Commission. - (5) Sign computations shall follow the standards for the base zoning district. - (6) Signage shall be designed to enhance and complement the historic character of buildings in the downtown district.
-Wherever possible, sign review shall be informed by the use of historic photographs or visual records of the building or site. - (7) Heritage Preservation Commission shall review the sign permit application in accordance with the following guidelines: - (a) All sign permits for property within the H-O shall comply with both the C1 and HD-O requirements of this section. - (b) Temporary signs meeting the requirements of this section do not require review by the Heritage Preservation Commission and can be approved by the City Planner. - (c) Pylon signs are prohibited.
+- (1) This subsection applies to the H-O district and other sites that have been designated as heritage preservation sites. - (2) Prior to the issuance of a zoning certificate, the applicant shall apply for, and receive, a Certificate of Appropriateness for the sign. - (3) The Historic Preservation Commission reserves the right to address businesses that are not in compliance with the guidelines of the district or for failure to apply for a permit. - (4) Existing non-complying signage will be brought into compliance upon receipt of any application to the Historic Preservation Commission. - (1) This subsection applies to the H-O district and other sites that have been designated as heritage preservation sites. - (2)(5) Sign computations shall follow the standards for the base zoning district. - (3)(6) Signage shall be designed the to enhance and complement the historic character of buildings in the downtown district.
+Wherever possible, sign review shall be informed guided by the use of historic photographs or visual records of the building or site.
+[1] - (5) Prior to the issuance of a zoning certificate, the applicant shall be required to apply for, and receive, a Certificate of Appropriateness for the sign. - (6)(7) Heritage Preservation Commission shall review the sign permit application in accordance with the following guidelines: - (a)-All sign permits for property within the H-O shall comply with both the Ce1 and HD-O requirements of this section. requirements of this section. - (b)(a) Wherever possible, sign review shall be guided by the use of historic photographs or visual records of the building or site.
+[2] - (e)(b) Temporary signs meetings the requirements of this section do not require review by the Heritage Preservation Commission and can be approved by the City Planner. - (c) Pylon signs are prohibited.